landelare/ue5coro/Docs/Coroutine.md

 ```
 </td></tr></table>

-If Target is destroyed before the coroutine moves back to the game thread, a
+If a UObject `this` or Target is destroyed before the coroutine moves back to
-latent coroutine would have its latent action destroyed, which in turn cancels
+the game thread, a latent coroutine would have its latent action destroyed,
-the coroutine execution, making sure that SetValue does not run.
+which in turn cancels the coroutine execution, making sure that SetValue does

-Non-static member UFUNCTIONs enjoy this lifetime tracking on their `this`.
+not run.

 Since UObject lifetimes and latent actions are both strongly tied to the game
 thread, accessing the coroutine's target UObject is only safe to do on the game